05 Jul How to make a complaint about a bad product or service in Nigeria

 Receiving substandard goods or sub-par services is unfortunately something which every customer will have to go through at some point in time.
 Now, while the law in Nigeria might not be able to prevent it from happening, it can however provide recourse for you and a way to air your grievance and potentially get compensated whenever this occurs.

 In Nigeria, there is a specific body that has been set up to help consumers deal with issues where companies have either provided poor service or they have sold substandard goods to the consumer.
-This organization is the Consumer Protection Council – CPC.
+This organization is the Federal Competition and Consumer Protection Commission (FCCPC).

-The CPC is an agency of the Government under the supervision of the Federal Ministry of Trade and Investment.
-It commenced operations in Nigeria in 1999.
-The CPC has 5 primary functions –
+The FCCPC is an agency of the Government under the supervision of the Federal Ministry of Trade and Investment.
+It commenced operations in Nigeria in 2019.
+The FCCPC has 5 primary functions when it comes to consumer protection –

 - To inform consumers about their rights